-Sprint Playbook leak reveals the end of the Premier program, shortened return policy [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Sprint Playbook leak reveals the end of the Premier program, shortened return policy [UPDATED]Alex Wagner - Editorial Director of News and Content

 Today may have started well for all of the Sprint folk out there, but this Wednesday is winding down with some pretty disappointing news.
 The latest version of the Sprint Playbook has made its way online, revealing that Sprint has given its Premier program the axe and is also shortening its return policy.
 First up, the Playbook shows that Sprint ceased enrollment in its Premier customer rewards program at the beginning of this month and that customers will be told about its death on September 16th.
 Customers already in the program will see benefits like accessory discounts and anniversary gifts end on December 31, 2011, but anyone with a Premier Gold upgrade will be allowed to use said upgrade until December 31, 2012.